 A delicious “energy bite” type of treat – a center cookie dough filling made with natural ingredients such as cashews and oats.
 The “cookie dough” bites are coated in a rich dark chocolate shell.
 These delicious treats are gluten-free, packed with protein, and an indulgent treat to satisfy your cravings in a healthier way.

-So back when I was experimenting on these deeelectable brownie chocolate chip thumbprint cookies (have you tried them yet?!), I also experimented making some cookie dough-filled chocolate cups.
+So back when I was experimenting with some other thumbprint cookies, I also experimented making some cookie dough-filled chocolate cups.
 Since the cookie dough used for the thumbprint cookies is egg-less and totally edible without being cooked, I thought, why not?!

 So that’s exactly what happened – out of one of the final test batches for those cookies, I used half the dough to make these little candies.
 Of course I fell in love with them.
 Because what’s not to love – cookie dough + chocolate?
 I mean that’s straight happiness right there.